github-education-resources/guide/index.md

 ### 5. Get started with Git and GitHub

-We have various resources available: check out [our list of guides and tutorials](https://help.github.com/articles/what-are-other-good-resources-for-learning-git-and-github) for learning how to use Git and GitHub, or our [official open source training materials](http://training.github.com/materials/) if you want to walk your students through them.
+We have various resources available: check out [our list of guides and tutorials][learning-materials] for learning how to use Git and GitHub, or our [official open source training materials][teaching-materials] if you want to walk your students through them.

 <!-- Links -->
 [discount]: /discount